Zeioth/compiler.nvim/README.md

-Neovim compiler capable of building and running the progrms without the need of configuring anything
+Neovim compiler for building and running your code without having to configure anything